Religion

 Religion: Religion PhD

 From the point of admission onward, doctoral student programs must be matched with the expertise of faculty who help supervise the student's work.
 The department's Graduate Studies Handbook, available on the web and from the department, provides details on admissions and programs as well as the research and teaching interests of the faculty.
-The PhD program is taken on a full-time basis.
+The Doctor of Philosophy (PhD) program is taken on a full-time basis.

 Minimum Admission Requirements